jbe456/product-management/README.md

 - organize regular activities & outings with the team (bar, team lunch, climbing, bowling, laser tags...) sponsored or not to create a sense of camaraderie.
 - job sculpt when possible: adapt task to each individual's strengths and desires.
 - favor standard practices, patterns & tools as well as documentation for rapid & cheaper integration in a context of job hopping.
+- provide transparency and document/share:
+  - Roadmap: each team member's priority dev for next cycle.
+  - Team's vacation and remote work.
+  - HR common's questions: rules for working remotely, time off, traveling, expense, paperwork, visas...
+  - Matrix skills detailing expected expertise and how to progress to the next level.

 ## Recruitment